reason-native-web/morph-graphql-server-pesy-template/README-template.md

     % esy

+You can start the server to try it out (runs `scripts.start` specified in `package.json`):

+    % esy start

+This will start a simple server that runs on port 8080 and has the following routes:

+    / -> responds with "Hello world!"
+    /greet/:name -> responds with "Hello ${name}!"
+    /static/path/to/file -> responds with the file

 After you make some changes to source code, you can re-run project's build again with the same simple `esy` command.